avyboy/aresmush/tutorials/basic-config.md

 Some of the server information comes from your MUSH hosting provider.
 They will assign you a host name and either assign or give you guidance on selecting a port number.

 > If you're using MongoLab or another database cloud host, you will have *two* different host names, one for the database (e.g. ds059170.mongolab.com) and one for the game (e.g. mygame.somehost.com).
-You only need the database one when you do the database configuration.
+The database one is only used when you do the database configuration.
 The MUSH host one is your main game address.

 * Host name - The game server name.  *Example: mygame.somehost.com*
 * Port - A 4-digit number that tells games apart on the same server.  *Example: 4201*